slipwayhq/slipway/README.md

 a new Component which takes an echarts definition as an input and returns a Canvas as an output.

-### `/src/slipway_js_deno_runner`

-Runs Slipway Components written in Javascript.
-This Javascript runner which is does not currently have development focus.
-Although it can run Components, it has not (yet) had the host interface implemented so doesn't support Components which call back into the host.

-This Javascript runner uses the `deno_engine` crate for running Javascript Components, which under the hood uses the C++ V8 engine.

 ### `/src/common_macros`

 Rust macros used by other crates in this repository.